ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-extending-output.md

 ### Code architecture

-It is recommended that the code that customizes the editor data and editing pipelines is delivered as {@link framework/guides/architecture/core-editor-architecture#plugins plugins} and all examples in this guide follow this convention.
+It is recommended for the code that customizes the editor data and editing pipelines to be delivered as {@link framework/guides/architecture/core-editor-architecture#plugins plugins} and all examples in this guide follow this convention.

 Also for the sake of simplicity all examples use the same {@link module:editor-classic/classiceditor~ClassicEditor `ClassicEditor`}, but keep in mind that code snippets will work with other editors, too.

-Finally, none of the converters covered in this guide require to import any module from CKEditor 5 Framework, hence, you can write them without rebuilding the editor.
+Finally, none of the converters covered in this guide requires to import any modules from CKEditor 5 Framework, hence, you can write them without rebuilding the editor.
 In other words, such converters can easily be added to existing {@link builds/guides/overview CKEditor 5 builds}.

 ### Granular converters

 You can create separate converters for the data and editing (downcast) pipelines.
 The former (`dataDowncast`) will customize the data in the editor output (e.g. when {@link builds/guides/integration/saving-data#manually-retrieving-the-data obtaining the editor data}).
 The latter (`editingDowncast`) will only work for the content of the editor when editing.

 If you do not want to complicate your conversion, you can just add a single (`downcast`) converter which will apply both to the data and the editing view.
-We did that in all examples to keep them simple but keep in mind you have options:
+We did that in all the examples to keep them simple but keep in mind you have several options:

 ```js
 // Adds a conversion dispatcher for the editing downcast pipeline only.